mgoricki/apex-plugin-extend-ig-toolbar/README.md

     6. Add Row Group
     7. Reset Group

-- **Group Position** - Defines group position - put new button to the start or end of the toolbar group selected in first property
+- **Group Position** -  put new button to the start or end of the toolbar group selected in the first property

 - **Icon Only** - Icon only button (Yes/No)